 - Solid fills and Solid hatching are now exported to AutoCAD as SOLID OBJECTS rather than HATCHES.
 This seems to work much better in AutoCAD as files are smaller and open much faster in AutoCAD than they did before.

 - CAD Layers can now be Copied to the clipboard by using new tools to Copy the Layer by clicking an Object on that layer.
 No need to go into the Layer Dialog to find the Layer now.

-- In Pro and Designer the Batter tool will Batter all CLOSED strings that are in the LIST.
+- In Pro and Designer, the Batter tool will Batter all CLOSED strings that are in the LIST.
 So multiple strings can all be battered at the same time.
 E.g. Housing slabs.
 FYI The Parallel tool had this functionality already.

-- TIFF to ECW conversions now have an option to not include the transparency channel.
+- TIFF to ECW conversions now has an option to not include the transparency channel.
 This is needed so that packages that do not handle transparency, such as AutoCAD and Civil3d do not render the ECW with a yellow tint.

 - Some complex CAD solid fill boundaries were not drawn correctly.

 - Curved polylines and survey features reported their areas as if all segments were straight.